rmello4d/TheSustainableDeveloper/brain_control.md

 Having said that, if we can't control it, what's all the fuss about it ?

 The use of our brain is direct related to the levels of energy we have.
-In that sense, energy consuption, we can detail a plan to eliminate waste and run the brain engine much leaner.
+In that sense, energy consuption, we can detail a plan to cut waste and run the brain engine much leaner.

 No magical power needed.